-Why gardening is good for your health – Garden therapy – Healthy garden
+Why gardening is good for your health – Garden exercise – Healthy garden

 Having a living thing to care for gives us a responsibility which could be beneficial for people suffering with mental health issues, as it gives them purpose and a sense of worth.

-When you mind is focused on the gardening task at hand – whether that’s repotting, chopping, weeding or watering – you won’t be worrying about bills, work, or the everyday stresses of life.
+When your mind is focused on the gardening task at hand – whether that’s repotting, chopping, weeding or watering – you won’t be worrying about bills, work, or the everyday stresses of life.

 Being in and around the ever-changing cycle of nature helps us to appreciate the everyday and focus on the ‘now’.
 Gardening helps us to feel more in tune with the seasonal changes, as the garden develops with each passing week.
 You may have a looming deadline at work, but the startling beauty of a freshly blooming peony will only be there to appreciate for a short time, so make the most of it.